Home / Resume / Customer Service / Customer Service Resume

 How to structure your resume, section by section

 The order matters.
-Here's what a strong customer service resume looks like from top to bottom:
+Here's what a strong customer service representative resume looks like from top to bottom:

 1. Contact header